You and Your CourseOpportunities

 Information for students

-Students have worked with an array or organisations with sustainability aims internationally and locally.
+Updated project suggestions will be provided on the Learn JCU site prior to subject commencement and during professional experience briefings.
+Students have worked with an array of organisations with sustainability aims internationally and locally.
 Read some of our previous student stories.

 Insurance on placement

-JCU has insurance which covers students for the period of their Service Learning placement provided an approval placement form is completed by the student and signed by the Head of the School of Education.
+JCU has insurance that covers students for the period of their Service Learning placement provided a placement agreement has been completed as part of the subject.

 A description of the subject offered to: